wachtlerlab/colornoise/README.md

 ## Codes
 The programming uses Psychopy (v2020.1) with Python 3.7 (Ubuntu 18.04.3 LTS).
+The experiment can be implemented by 8-bit or 10-bit color depths.

 | *.py file | Description | Example functions/modules |
 | --- | --- | --- |